Teachings from the Tree of Life, part 15: Spirit Bear and the Tree of Life

 WHY THE TERRESTRIAL BEARS LOOK AFTER THE ANISHINAABEG

-Traditionally, the Sky Bears are deemed eternal while the bears that live on Earth die of sickness or old age or at the hands of hunters and return as manidoog (spirits) to giizhigong, the Sky World, from where they descended when born in their giizhigomakwaanzhwan (sky dens).
-Thus, the life cycle of the earthly bears reflect and parallel the seasonal rotation of the great sky bear – in the form of cluster of seven stars – around Giiwedanang (the Returning Home Star, or Polaris/North Star).
-The bear that dwells in the sky cares for the earth from its giizhiig wiigiwaam (sky lodge) and the earthly bears reflect the movements of their cousin in the sky by digging for medicinal plants in the Earth in spring and summer; and also by finding a resting place in the earth's bosom when it is time to hibernate.
-Yet vice versa, the Earth Bears also care for the sky!
-Since the first humans (a twin) came from the sky, earthly bears by extension still care for and look after their descendants, the Anishinaabeg …
+Traditionally, the Sky Bears are considered eternal, while the bears on Earth succumb to sickness, old age, or hunters, and then return as manidoog (spirits) to giizhigong, the Sky World, from where they descended when born in their giizhigomakwaanzhwan (sky dens).
+Thus, the life cycle of earthly bears mirrors the seasonal rotation of the great sky bear—represented by a cluster of seven stars—around Giiwedanang (the Returning Home Star, or Polaris/North Star).
+The sky bear watches over the earth from its giizhiig wiigiwaam (sky lodge), and the earthly bears mimic their celestial cousin's movements by digging for medicinal plants in the spring and summer, and by finding a place to hibernate in the earth when the time comes.
+Conversely, the Earth Bears also care for the sky!
+Since the first humans (a twin) came from the sky, earthly bears, by extension, continue to care for their descendants, the Anishinaabeg…

 == Gichi-makwa and the birth of summer on earth ==